-Solar radiation is the radiant energy emitted in the interplanetary space of the Sun.
+Solar radiation definition: it is the energy emitted by the Sun in interplanetary space.

-This radiation is generated from nuclear fusion reactions that occur in the solar nucleus.
+Nuclear fusion reactions take place in the solar nucleus and are the source of the Sun's energy.
 Nuclear radiation produces electromagnetic radiation at various frequencies or wavelengths.
-Electromagnetic radiation propagates in space at the speed of light.
+Electromagnetic radiation propagates in space at the speed of light (299,792 km / s).

 Types of Solar Radiation